Crypto Island

 [1] TRUE

 Of course the encrypted votes aren’t in base 10.
 They’re in base some-huge-number-you-can’t-guess, which is what keeps you from reading them!
 But the principle stays the same and, importantly, you can do the multiplication without knowing the base.
-For example, say the base is 34.
-Here’s how we could encrypt and decrypt with it:
+This is the property we want:

 encrypt <- function(vote)